 Full disclosure: my own dear little sis is one of these new ARMYs.
 Her bias is Jungkook, bless her.

 Of course, as in all things, there were also haters–along with some requisite racism I don’t want to give a platform for, the critiques were largely people crying lipsyncing.
 Which–to be completely honest–I may be a fangirl, but I’m not laboring under the delusion that the vocals we heard were entirely live–they had backing tracks supporting them, because HAVE YOU SEEN THEIR FUCKING CHOREOGRAPHY?
 And those backing tracks were a bit too loud.
 But they were definitely actually singing, not lipsyncing.
-This isn’t Ashlee Simpson on SNL circa 2003, y’all.
 At several points during the performance, you can hear their mics cut out, and we lose audio.
 There were also adlibs that wouldn’t have been heard if their mics had been turned off.
+This is *not* a case of the Ashlee Simpsons.

 And that’s all I’ll say about that.